Why this matters

 A. Regular elective SB members

-General rule (true vacancy after assumption): filled by appointment, not by special election.
+General rule for a true permanent vacancy after assumption: filled by appointment, not by special election.

 B. The Presiding Officer: the Vice-Mayor